 Projection mode :

-In the viewer you will find two projection mode, the Perspective (default) and the Orthographic, the first one renders the 3D point of view, the second one transforms the point cloud to give render of what it would look like in 2D.
+In the viewer you will find two projection modes, the Perspective (default) and the Orthographic, the first one renders the 3D point of view, the second one transforms the point cloud to give a render of what it would look like in 2D.

 You can switch between these two modes by clicking the binoculars icon in the top menu.